-Student Practical Nurse (SPN Club) Blytheville & Paragould
+Student Practical Nurse (SPN) Club

-These organizations promote and encourage student participation in community activities, especially those directed toward preventative healthcare and the resolution of social issues.
+This organization promotes and encourages student participation in community activities, especially those directed toward preventative healthcare and the resolution of social issues.
 Members participate in volunteer activities with local organizations promoting physical and psychosocial health.
-Membership into this club is open to ANC Practical Nursing students enrolled at the ANC Blytheville and Paragould campuses.
+Membership into this club is open to ANC Practical Nursing students enrolled in the ANC Practical Nursing Program.